Specs as Reviewed ? Lenovo Legion 5 15ARH05H

 However, my biggest indictment against the Lenovo Legion 5 15ARH05H is the level of noise it produces while gaming.
 In essence, you need to wear headphones while gaming or turn on the built-in or external speakers quite loud to eliminate the fan noise.
 Thankfully the fan noise did not make it to my stream.

 To back this up with some numbers:

-- While streaming Fortnite for 3 hours in Full HD resolution with graphics set on “EPIC,” the average FPS was 37 FPS@1440p.
-Funnily enough, after some point, the game consistently ran at 43 FPS, with the worst 1% being at 19 FPS and the worst 0.1% being at 1 FPS.
+- While streaming Fortnite for 3 hours in Full HD resolution with graphics set on “EPIC,” the average FPS was 37 [email protected] Funnily enough, after some point, the game consistently ran at 43 FPS, with the worst 1% being 19 FPS and the worst 0.1% being 1 FPS.
 VRAM consumption was at 4.5GB, and overall memory usage was at 13GB during this session.